Life expectancy: Healthy life expectancy

-To assess the quality of these additional years of life, 'healthy life expectancy' has been calculated for the last 30 years.
-Since 2001, the World Health Organization has published statistics called healthy life expectancy (HALE), defined as the average number of years that a person can expect to live in "full health" excluding the years lived in less than full health due to disease and/or injury.
-Since 2004, Eurostat publishes annual statistics called Healthy Life Years (HLY) based on reported activity limitations.
-The United States uses similar indicators in the framework of the national health promotion and disease prevention plan "Healthy People 2010".
-More and more countries are using health expectancy indicators to monitor the health of their population.
+Healthspan is the number of years a person spends in good health.
+The World Health Organization publishes statistics called healthy life expectancy (HALE') which is the average number of years a person can expect to live in "full health", excluding the years lived in less than full health due to disease or injury.
+Since 2004, Eurostat publishes annual statistics called Healthy Life Years based on reported activity limitations.
+The United States uses similar indicators in the framework of the national health promotion and disease prevention plan - the "Healthy People program".

-The long-standing quest for longer life led in the 2010s to a focus on increasing HALE, also known as a person's "healthspan".
-Besides the benefits of keeping people healthier longer, a goal is to reduce health-care expenses on the many diseases associated with cellular senescence.
-Approaches being explored include fasting, exercise, and senolytic drugs.
+Besides the benefits of keeping people healthier longer, a goal is to reduce health-care expenses on diseases of aging, using a balanced diet in moderation, regular exercise, stress management, and adequate sleep.

 Forecasting

 Forecasting life expectancy and mortality form an important subdivision of demography.
 Future trends in life expectancy have huge implications for old-age support programs (like U.S. Social Security and pension) since the cash flow in these systems depends on the number of recipients who are still living (along with the rate of return on the investments or the tax rate in pay-as-you-go systems).
 With longer life expectancies, the systems see increased cash outflow; if the systems underestimate increases in life-expectancies, they will be unprepared for the large payments that will occur, as humans live longer and longer.

 Life expectancy forecasting is usually based on one of two different approaches: